eastgenomics/RD_requests/README.md

 | [DI-1189] | Create new PanelApp JSON file
 | [DI-435] | Find and merge VCFs for creation of a GRCh38 POP AF VCF
 | [DI-1294] | Remove any content from the PID fields in workbooks in a given path
+| [DI-1299] | Compare values between GRCh37 and GRCh38 for Somalier

 [EBH-3050]: https://cuhbioinformatics.atlassian.net/browse/EBH-3050